mayurankv/Obsidian-Code-Styler/README.md

 - First pickr change does not change color correctly.
 - Indented codeblocks are not dealt with properly.
 - Editing Mode
+  - On open of a note, there are small differences in the line number margins.
   - Weird scroll in live preview when click (due to `codeblockHeader` codemirror extension) when first line is a codeblock.
-  - If a language is excluded, it currently needs to be unfolded before it can be removed or it disappears.
+  - If a language is excluded or ignored, it currently needs to be unfolded before it can be removed or it disappears.
   - Moving the cursor next to a collapsed codeblock and typing can cause it to disappear.
 - Reading Mode
   - Codeblocks constantly collapse and re-expand if editing side by side in editing mode.